‘House Of Cards’ Season 5 2017: New Season Release Date, Trailer, Cast, And More

 When will House of Cards Season 5 be released?

 With all eyes on Donald Trump’s inauguration in January, Netflix quietly announced the release date for House of Cards Season 5.
 According to Digital Spy, this year’s season of House of Cards will hit the streaming service later than previous seasons, on May 30.
-Each previous season of House of Cards has typically aired in early March, however, the release of the show’s fifth season is believed to have been delayed because of a recent change at the top of the show’s production team following the departure of creator Beau Willimon.
+Each previous season of House of Cards has typically aired in early March.
+However, the release of the show’s fifth season is believed to have been delayed because of a recent change at the top of the show’s production team following the departure of creator Beau Willimon.

 The new season will, however, be 13 episodes in length, much like previous seasons.
 As with most of their original programming, Netflix will release all 13 episodes of House of Cards Season 5 onto the streaming platform of May 30, meaning fans will be able to feast on Frank Underwood’s political prowess in one sitting if they so wish.